-A partial repayment of $120 was made on the 1st of February, and no other repayments were made since.
-On the 28th of April, the loan schedule looks as follows:
+A partial repayment of USD120 was made on February 1, and no other repayments were made since.
+On April 28, the loan schedule looks as follows:

-Since the account status in not In Arrears on the 1st of February, there is a bigger diference between the Days in Arrears and Days Late counters.
+Since the account status in not In Arrears on the February 1, there is a bigger diference between the Days in Arrears and Days Late counters.

-In our example, this is how the day counters look on the 28th of April 2020:
+In our example, this is how the day counters look on the April 28, 2020:

 The values specified in Arrears Tolerance Amount are applicable only to newly created Loan Accounts.

-Any changes made to the Arrears Settings of the Loan Product propagate to all Loan Accounts with Pending status based on this product, regardless of whether the changes were made before or after creating the account.
-The changes to the Loan Product do not affect accounts with the status Approved.
+Any changes made to the Arrears Settings of the loan product propagate to all loan accounts with Pending status based on this product, regardless of whether the changes were made before or after creating the account.
+The changes to the loan product do not affect accounts with the Approved status.